artificiallama/WSJ_headlines_SP500/README.md

 # Conclusion and further work

 The sentiment based prediction is better than the baseline (momentum) based model on both monthly and annual timescales.
 The sentiment based model outperforms the baseline model by 28% and 42% in backtrading on the monthly and annual timescale respectively.
+The following ideas can be explored in future work :

 * Collect archived news headlines from other sources which are relevant to S&P500
 * Rather than considering only the headline, process the whole article and flesh out sentences relevant to S&P500.